 As a branch of Christianity, Catholicism believes in the doctrine of God as the ‘Holy Trinity’, consisting of the Father, the Son and the Holy Spirit.
 For the typical Italian, life is marked by seminal Catholic moments, such as baptism, first communion, confirmation and marriage.
 These rites of passage mark key turning points throughout one’s lifetime.

-Some Italians may attend a service called Mass that is performed by a priest on Sunday.
-Those in Australia may prefer to go to a parish that has an Italian priest; there are many missionary priests that have taken it upon themselves to attend to the spiritual needs of Italian migrants overseas.
-Older Italians may pray using rosary beads while reciting Hail Marys and the Lord’s prayer.
-Some Italians may donate part of their salary to Catholic charities that perform community services.
+Some Catholics may attend a service called Mass which is a ceremony held by a priest each Sunday, often in the morning or multiple times a day.
+Masses also occur throughout the week, although shorter in length.
+Italians living overseas may prefer to go to a parish that has an Italian priest; there are many missionary priests that have taken it upon themselves to attend to the spiritual needs of Italian migrants overseas.
+Devout Catholics may wear or use a rosary for prayer, which is a string of beads or a knotted cord.
+The person usually moves the rosary in their hands, touching each bead as they recite a prayer.
+Some Italians may also donate part of their salary to Catholic charities that perform community services.
 People may also have Christian iconography in their homes, such as pictures of Jesus and the Virgin Mary (commonly referred to as ‘Madonna’ in Italy).